Nick Timothy: Downing Street (2016–2017)

+Post-Downing Street (2017–2024)

+After leaving Downing Street, Timothy worked as a columnist for The Daily Telegraph newspaper and as a sports columnist for The Critic.
+Timothy is the founder and co-editor of the online newsletter The Conservative Reader.
+Timothy published a book about the future of conservatism, Remaking One Nation, in 2020.

+He also became a business consultant, founding trustee of a new specialist maths school, Chairman of the Future of Conservatism project at Onward, a Senior Policy Fellow at Policy Exchange, a visiting professor at Sheffield University, a visiting fellow at Wadham College, Oxford, and an adviser to the Inter-Parliamentary Alliance on China.
+In early 2023 he completed an independent review of the Home Office on behalf of the Prime Minister and Home Secretary.

+In January 2019 Timothy was appointed as a member of the organising committee of the 2022 Commonwealth Games, to be held in his home city of Birmingham.
+Timothy also served as a board member of the Department for Education and the Government’s £250 million Sports Survival Package.

 Brexit and allegations of antisemitism

-In February 2018, Timothy denied allegations of antisemitism following the publication of an article of which he was the principal author that claimed the existence of a "secret plot" to stop Brexit by the Jewish philanthropist George Soros.
+In February 2018, Timothy denied allegations of antisemitism made in the New Statesman by Stephen Bush following the publication of an article of which he was the principal author that claimed the existence of a "secret plot" to stop Brexit by the Jewish philanthropist George Soros.
 In response, Timothy tweeted: "Throughout my career I’ve campaigned against antisemitism, helped secure more funding for security at synagogues and Jewish schools".
+When the Jewish Chronicle reported on Theresa May's pro-Israel stance as Prime Minister, a source said "If [Timothy] was a journalist, and he was Jewish, you could imagine him editing the JC."

 2019 general election

-In November 2019, Timothy failed in a bid to be selected as the Conservative candidate for the Meriden constituency in the West Midlands, for the 2019 general election.
-The seat had previously been held by Dame Caroline Spelman, who opted to stand down as an MP and candidate over the "intensity of abuse arising out of Brexit".
+In November 2019, Timothy failed to be selected as the Conservative candidate for the Meriden constituency in the West Midlands, for the 2019 general election.
+The seat had previously been held by Caroline Spelman, who opted to stand down as an MP over the "intensity of abuse arising out of Brexit".

-2022 Commonwealth Games

-In January 2019 Timothy was appointed as a member of the organising committee of the 2022 Commonwealth Games, to be held in his home city of Birmingham.